 Montreal has many well-known hotel chains, including Marriott hotels, Hilton and Fairmont among others.
 Popular for visitors with big budgets are the boutique hotels in Montreal.

 The Fairmont Queen Elizabeth is particularly convenient as it sits above the main train station (VIA Rail), subway stops and underground shops.
-Great location especially in cold Montreal winters when you want to stay indoors for as long as possible.
+It's a great location especially in cold Montreal winters when you want to stay indoors for as long as possible.

 Hilton Garden Inn, opened in 2008, offers Hilton quality at a reasonable rate in a safe, central location.
 The Hotel Omni is a pleasant, tasteful hotel on Montreal's Rue Ste-Catherine with good specials during low season.